3liz/py-qgis-wps/README.md

 # Documentation

-Latest documentation is available on [docs.3liz.org](https://docs.3liz.org/py-qgis-wps/)
+Latest documentation is available on [docs.3liz.org](https://docs.3liz.org/py-qgis-wps/).

 # Why Py-QGIS-WPS ?

 Py-QGIS-WPS differs from [PyWPS](https://pywps.org/) in the following:

 * QGIS centric
-* Handle all request in asynchronous way: all jobs run in a non-blocking way, even when synchronous operation is requested.
+* Handle all requests in an asynchronous way: all jobs run in a non-blocking way, even when synchronous operation is requested.
 * Use multiprocessing Pool to handle task queue instead of instantiating a new process each time.
 * Uniform Logging with the 'logging' module